Withdrawal of Lyndon B. Johnson from the 1968 United States presidential election: Dump Johnson movement

 As the 1968 election approached, Johnson began to lose control of the Democratic Party, which was splitting into four factions.
 The first group consisted of Johnson and Humphrey, labor unions, and local party bosses (led by Chicago Mayor Richard J. Daley).
-The second group consisted of antiwar students and intellectuals who coalesced behind Senator Eugene McCarthy in an effort to "dump Johnson."
+The second group consisted of antiwar students and intellectuals who coalesced behind Senator Eugene McCarthy in an effort to "dump Johnson".
 The third group included Catholics, Hispanics and African Americans, who rallied behind Senator Robert F. Kennedy.
-The fourth group consisted of traditionally segregationist white Southerners like Governor George Wallace.
+The fourth group consisted of traditionally segregationist White Southerners like Governor George Wallace.

 Public opinion and political challenges

 Johnson's approval ratings had declined significantly by 1968, with his approval rating at the time of his withdrawal being 36 percent.
 Despite Johnson's growing unpopularity, conventional wisdom held that it would be impossible to deny re-nomination to a sitting president.
-Johnson won a narrow victory in the New Hampshire presidential primary on March 12, against McCarthy 49–42%, but this close second-place result dramatically boosted McCarthy's standing in the race.
+Johnson won a narrow victory as a write-in candidate in the New Hampshire presidential primary on March 12, against McCarthy 49–42%, but this close second-place result dramatically boosted McCarthy's standing in the race.
 Kennedy announced his candidacy on March 16.